Mexico presents plan to shutter private power plants - NewsBreak

 Mexico presents plan to shutter private power plants

-MEXICO CITY — (AP) — Mexico’s president presented details on Monday of a proposal that is likely to squeeze out hundreds of private power generating plants and may provoke complaints under the Mexico-U.S.-Canada free trade accord.
+Mexico’s president presented details on Monday of a proposal that is likely to squeeze out hundreds of private power generating plants and may provoke complaints under the Mexico-U.S.- Canada free trade accord known as the USMCA

 It also would cancel many long-term energy supply contracts and clean-energy preferential buying schemes, often affecting foreign companies.